Pregnant and breastfeeding women

 The whooping cough vaccine is safe for you and your unborn baby.
 Vaccination during pregnancy is recommended by Australia’s National Health and Medical Research Council in the Australian Online Immunisation Handbook.

 It is safe to have the influenza vaccine if you are pregnant or planning to have a baby.

-For the best protection from flu, the timing of vaccination will be dependent on the stage of your pregnancy, the time of year and vaccine availability.
+For the best protection against flu, pregnant women who receive an influenza vaccine late in the influenza season, should be re-vaccinated if the next season's vaccine becomes available before the end of their pregnancy.
+The timing of vaccination will be dependent on the stage of your pregnancy, the time of year and vaccine availability.
 The flu vaccine can be safely given during any stage of pregnancy.
 Discuss your options with your GP.

 Partners of pregnant women and household contacts